-14. Provide the make and model of the shaft inspection device, if applicable.
+14. Provide the make and model of the shaft inspection device, if applicable, and procedures for visual inspection.

 15. Details of environmental control procedures used to prevent loss of slurry or concrete into waterways or other protected areas.

 16. Proposed schedule for test shaft installation, load tests and production shaft installation.